Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

 We remark that in cases (1) and (3) the isomorphism class of the \fpvosa{} $(W^{(1)})^g$ determines a unique conjugacy class in $\Aut(W^{(1)})$, while in case~(2) it determines two distinct ones.

-We shall observe that for central charge $c=24$, case~(3) holds for all but one loop.
-We believe this is a consequence of the fact that, similar to Lie algebras, for automorphisms of small order the conjugacy class is often determined by the fixed-point subalgebra.
+We shall observe that for central charge $c=24$, there is only one edge of type~(2) (cf.\ the corresponding lattice statement above).
+One may view this as a consequence of the fact that, similar to Lie algebras, for automorphisms of small order the conjugacy class is often determined by the fixed-point subalgebra.

 We also comment on \autoref{prop:suffloop}.
-If $V$ splits off at least one free fermion $F$, then the automorphism of order~$2$ on $W^{(1)}$ and the inverse-orbifold automorphism on $W^{(1)}\cong W^{(2)}$ are Miyamoto involutions \cite{Miy96} associated with the conformal vector of $F^{\bar0}\cong L(\sfrac{1}{2},0)$ (also called Ising vector in this context), and in fact are conjugate under the isomorphism $W^{(1)}\cong W^{(2)}$, meaning that case~(3) holds.
+If $V$ splits off at least one free fermion $F$, then the automorphism of order~$2$ on $W^{(1)}$ and the inverse-orbifold automorphism on $W^{(1)}\cong W^{(2)}$ are Miyamoto involutions \cite{Miy96} associated with the conformal vector of $F^{\bar0}\cong L(\sfrac{1}{2},0)$ (also called Ising vector in this context) and in fact are conjugate under the isomorphism $W^{(1)}\cong W^{(2)}$, meaning that case~(3) holds.

-To conclude, we have shown that in order to classify the nice, self-dual \svoa{}s of some central charge $c\in8\Ns$ (and hence by \autoref{prop:holsplit} those of central charge less than or equal to $c$) it suffices to enumerate the edges in the $2$-neighbourhood graph of the nice, self-dual \voa{}s of central charge $c$ by studying all possible $\Z_2$-orbifold constructions.
+To conclude, we have shown that in order to classify the nice, self-dual \svoa{}s of some central charge $c\in8\Ns$, and hence by \autoref{prop:holsplit} those of central charge less than or equal to $c$, it suffices to enumerate the edges in the $2$-neighbourhood graph of the nice, self-dual \voa{}s of central charge $c$ by studying all possible $\Z_2$-orbifold constructions.

 This will be one of the two strategies used in this text to obtain a classification up to central charge $24$.